verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] A riddle wrapped in a mystery inside an enigma. - Churchill on Russia.
 - [ ] I rarely bust out the cake emoji but today I will.
 - [ ] She was like that.
 She threw things off balance just to see if she can put them back together.
+- [ ] Respect people with glasses.
+They paid money to see you.